Brief Overview here

 Which method of Neurofeedback do you use?

 -In December 2017, I was trained in the Othmer method using Cygnet and spent the following year getting experience training friends and family.
+I completed Practicum 1 & 2 through EEG Info in September 2019.
 I participate in monthly consultation phone calls with the home office and have mentors and colleagues here in Charlotte who I regularly consult with.

 Who do you enjoy training?